Ultra Unification: Ultra Unification Path Integral

 Notice that the gravity is further weaker than all other forces.
 (So how could we experimentally detect gravity?)
 But the gravity has accumulative effects that only have the gravitational attractions.
 Without doubt, the gravity has been detected by everyone and by all astrophysics and cosmology observations.
 The gravity had been detected first in the human history among all the forces!

 Similarly, although Topological Force is also weak (but stronger than the gravity), Topological Force is infinite-range or long-range which does \emph{not decay in the long distance}, and mediates between the linked worldline/worldsheet/worldvolume trajectories of the charged (point-like or extended) objects via fractional or categorical anyonic statistical interactions.
-So in principle, \emph{we may have already experienced Topological Force in our daily life, in a previously scientifically unnoticed way.}\footnote{In a metaphysics way sense, perhaps the Topological Force can be related to the supernatural or religious phenomena.
-If so, the supernatural or religious phenomena could be explained now in precise scientific, mathematical, and physical ways (via the Beyond the Standard Model Topological Force).\\[2mm] For example, if the $\Z_{4,X}$ is dynamically gauged, there is a dynamical discrete gauge Wilson line connecting all SM fermions living in 4d SM or GUT (e.g., quarks and electrons in our body).
+So in principle, \emph{we may have already experienced Topological Force in our daily life, in a previously scientifically unnoticed way.}\footnote{ {For example, if the $\Z_{4,X}$ is dynamically gauged, there is a dynamical discrete gauge Wilson line connecting all SM fermions living in 4d SM or GUT (e.g., quarks and electrons in our body).
 Namely, the SM fermions can live at the open ends of the $\Z_{4,X}$ gauged Wilson line.
-Thus there could be long-distance topological interactions and communications between the $\Z_{4,X}$-gauge charged objects. \\[2mm] Moreover, the $\Z_{4,X}$ gauged Wilson line as a $\cA_{\Z_4}$ gauge field on the 4d theory can be leaked into the 5d bulk theory as a $\cA_{\Z_2}$ gauge field.
-In the 5d bulk, a nontrivial link configuration can be charged under the other end of $\cA_{\Z_2}$ \cite{JW2006.16996}.\\[2mm] In any case, every phenomenon and every law of Nature should be explained by mathematics and physics principles. \\[1mm] }
+Thus there could be long-distance topological interactions and communications between the $\Z_{4,X}$-gauge charged objects. \\[2mm] Moreover, the $\Z_{4,X}$ gauged Wilson line as a $\cA_{\Z_4}$ gauge field on the 4d theory can be leaked into {the 5d bulk theory as a $\cA_{\Z_2}$ gauge field.
+In the 5d bulk, a nontrivial link configuration can be charged under the other end of $\cA_{\Z_2}$ \cite{JW2006.16996}.}\\[2mm] {It is worthwhile to emphasize that the new sectors that we propose (the 4d gapped phase with TQFT, the 4d gapless phase with CFT, and the 5d gapped phase with iTQFT or TQFT) are \emph{invisible} to SM gauge forces ($su(3) \times su(2) \times u(1)$) also \emph{invisible} to the $su(5)$ GUT forces.
+However, these new sectors are \emph{detectable} via Topological Forces (i.e., statistical interaction via discrete gauge forces).
+These new sectors are also \emph{detectable} via the gravitations. }\\[2mm] In a metaphysics sense, perhaps the long-distance Topological Force might be related to some of the unexplained mysterious phenomena.
+In any case, every phenomenon and every law of Nature should be explained by mathematics and physics principles.} \\[1mm] }

 \paragraph{Neutrino Oscillations and Dark Matter\\}